 Check "Enable Content Delivery Network" box

-Enter Gumlet subdomain created in step 2 (example.gumlet.com) in the text field called CDN CNAME(s).
+Enter Gumlet subdomain created in step 2 (example.gumlet.io) in the text field called CDN CNAME(s).

 Save the changes.